 Deadline for Seeking Financial Recovery

 Like other states, Texas has a statute of limitations on personal injury lawsuits.
-Under Texas law, you have two years from the date you were injured to file a personal injury lawsuit.
+Under Texas Civil Practice and Remedies Code § 16.003, you generally have two years from the date you were injured to file a personal injury lawsuit.
 Likewise, a wrongful death lawsuit also has a two-year time limit that begins on the date of your loved one’s passing.

 How a Motorcycle Accident Lawyer Helps You